jstrchn/website/content/talk/2018-DisSelf.md

-event = "Poster delivered at DisSelf conference and workshop on disembodied perception of the self and other in Porto, October 17-19 2018" event_url = "https://www.disself.wordpress.com" location = "University of Porto, Porto, Portugal"
+event = "Poster delivered at DisSelf conference and workshop on disembodied perception of the self and other in Porto, October 17-19 2018" event_url = "https://www.disself.wordpress.com" location = "University of Porto, Porto, Portugal" summary = "Poster delivered at DisSelf conference and workshop on disembodied perception of the self and other in Porto, October 17-19 2018"

 url_pdf = "/pdfs/posters/StrachanConstableKnoblich_Poster.pdf"
 url_custom = [{name = "Program", url = "https://disself.wordpress.com/program/"}]